significa/fly-pg-dump-to-s3/README.md

    you only pay for the backup time (it is close to free, and supper affordable even with high end machines).
    It leverages Fly machines to dynamically deploy volumes and servers on demand.

+   Advantages: handles bigger databases, performs backups quickly with performant Fly.io machines (instead of slow github actions), data does directly from Fly to your bucket without going though GitHub (security, compliance and obviously performance).

 ## Why this?